Ahmad-Zaky/folio_okapi_local_environment/README.md

         - there is a way to run `okapi` directly throug the script or you can run the `okapi` like a service from `docker-compose.yml` file, but this option has not been mentioned in the video.
     8. **Just clone and build mdoules using `without-okapi` argument**:
         - here you can use the script for just `clone` or/and `build` modules.
+    9. **Run a module from IDE with a remote okapi**:
+        - here we will not use the automation script.
+        - run module `mod-inventory` from our IDE, and use the remote `okapi` instance from `folio-snapshot`.
+        - The use case for this example is to run one module only, without the need to run local `okapi` instance.
+    10. **Run a module from `Docker` manually with a remote okapi**:
+        - here we will not use the automation script.
+        - run module `mod-inventory` Docker container, and use the remote `okapi` instance from `folio-snapshot`.
+        - The use case for this example is to test running the Docker image to debug any problems could happens while deploying the module.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>